flintlib/flint/doc/source/ulong_extras.rst

     This function returns the integer truncation of the cube root of `n`.
     First approximation is calculated by an algorithm mentioned in this
     article: https://en.wikipedia.org/wiki/Fast_inverse_square_root .
-    Instead of the inverse sqare root, the cube root is calculated.
+    Instead of the inverse square root, the cube root is calculated.
     This functions uses different algorithms to calculate the cube root, depending upon the size of `n`.
 For numbers greater than `2^{46}`, it uses :func:`n_cbrt_chebyshev_approx`.
 Otherwise, it makes use of the iteration,